VGSML/geobin/README.md

 # geobin - working with bitmap indexed spatial data in go
 geobin is a golang package that provide a simple way to work with spatial data sets (like geojson) using bitmap indexes.

-The package works with uber/h3geo (https://h3geo.org) to provide aggregation, intersection, contains and joining operations with geometry (spatial data).
+The package works with uber/h3geo (https://h3geo.org) to provide aggregation, intersection, contains and joining operations with geometry (spatial attributes).

 As a Geometry data structure the package uses github.com/paulmach/orb.

 For the bitmap index, the package uses github.com/roaring/roaring.